jake0011/BudgetBuddy/Project Description Document.md

 **Scope:**

-BudgetBuddy will offer the following features to address key challenges faced by individuals and families in managing their finances:
+BudgetBuddy will offer the following features to address key challenges faced by individuals in managing their finances:

 - **Expense Tracking:** Users can log and categorize their daily expenses to understand their spending habits.